-MEBA 250 Corporate Innovation and Entrepreneurship (3 semester hours)
+MEBA 250 - Corporate Innovation and Entrepreneurship

-Prerequisites: None Corequisites: MEBA 230
+Corequisite: MEBA 230

 Description: This course covers the use of entrepreneurial capabilities to develop new ventures, products, and processes.
 These concepts can be used with start-ups or within an established organization.
 The student is introduced to some of the core concepts and analytical tools used in entrepreneurship as part of a strategy for growth, updating a company's offerings, or developing totally new products.
 In order to instantiate these changes, the student will integrate services, markets, internal processes, quality, community relationships, and customer experience.
 Offered Spring Semester, annually.